 - Have students make favorite family recipes using healthy ingredients, and develop a recipe book.
 Host a food tasting; get students to develop daily/weekly healthy menus to post on YouTube.

 - Invite the medical/safety community to present to the class: a doctor, a nurse, a dentist, a WIC representative, a diabetes specialist, a massage therapist, CPR affiliate, fire department, hospital.
+Or, organize a field trip to visit their office.

 - Partner with a local gym to offer free short-term memberships to students with the possibility of scholarship assistance later on; invite a Zumba/aerobics instructor to create a fun video to distribute.